Planning a trip to Disneyland this fall? Find out all the spooky Disneyland Halloween festivities for 2023!

-And, if you go closer to Halloween, Disneyland will also be transitioning to their Holiday decor.
+And, if you go closer to Halloween, Disneyland will also be transitioning to its Holiday decor.
 What better way to get the best of both worlds?

 Last year, I was really excited about the treats at Disneyland at Halloween time.
 I’m really excited to enjoy their signature Disney treats plus the new ones they are unveiling.

-I missed out on their Spoke-y Cone Macaron filled with marshmallow buttercream and candy corn last year and I’m hoping they bring it back.
+I missed out on their Spoke-y Cone Macaron filled with marshmallow buttercream and candy corn a few years ago and I’m hoping they bring it back.
 I mean, doesn’t that sound incredible?

 And that’s just one of the many Halloween-themed food and beverage items.
 There were also cake pops, flavored churros, Bat Wing raspberry sundaes at Clarabelles Hand Scooped Ice Cream, and Mickey-shaped pumpkin spice (!) beignets at the Mint Julep Bar.

 But, it’s not all just sweet stuff.
-There’s also some savory items.
+There are also some savory items.
 You can grab specialty soups and sandwiches, including the Haunted Firehouse chicken sandwich at Carnation Cafe.

 This year, I will pick up the Mickey Bread with Fangs at Pacific Wharf Cafe to bring home!